wsttiger/cudaqx/docs/sphinx/examples_rst/qec/decoders.rst

 At this time, we only support the Python interface for the decoder, which is available at :class:`cudaq_qec.plugins.decoders.tensor_network_decoder.TensorNetworkDecoder`.
 As documented in the API sections :ref:`tensor_network_decoder_api_python`, there are many configuration options that can be passed to the constructor.
+The decoder requires Python 3.11 or higher.

 In the following example, we show how to use the `TensorNetworkDecoder` class from the `cudaq_qec` library to decode a circuit-level noise problem derived from a Stim surface code circuit.